-The following links and excerpts are from verified resources, such as the U.S. National Library of Medicine, National Center for Biotechnology Information, and National Institute of Health.
+The following links and excerpts are from partner providers and verified resources, such as the U.S. National Library of Medicine, National Center for Biotechnology Information, and National Institute of Health.

 "As a mom and doula, find out why I REGRET not banking my children's cord blood and how if I did, it could have changed our lives."